 When the Stakes Are High – Facilitating Through Important Decision Making

-Today’s blog comes from a question that somebody asked us in our Gold membership cohort: What are ways to facilitate groups when the stakes feel high?
+Today’s blog comes from a question that somebody asked us in our Gold Academy membership cohort: What are ways to facilitate groups when the stakes feel high?
 Let’s define what we mean by this question.
 When stakes are high, the group has a lot to lose if things are not resolved.
 Harm could occur to certain groups of people, markets, and earth’s resources if the decision is not taken with the utmost care.
 It could also be a conflict-laden situation.
 One of the best ways in my humble opinion, is to ensure that everybody is on the same page before an important decision or action is taken.
 To do this, you can use environmental scanning tools.
 We’ll talk about a few of those I’ve learned from ICA.
-We also give you a customized Non-Violent Communication (NVC by Dr. Marshall Rosenburg) series of questions to help a group move forward when stakes are high.
+We also start you off with a customized Non-Violent Communication (NVC) technique by Dr. Marshall Rosenburg. these questions will help a group move forward when stakes are high.

 Let’s dig in for a deeper dive to high stakes dialogue and decision-making.